-This is a major arena in which use of artificial intelligence algorithms is increasingly common.
+This is a major arena in which the use of artificial intelligence algorithms is increasingly common.
 From the way we access the internet to how we’re able to make a call using a smartphone, there are several problems that this level of technology has solved, making this the easiest time in history to connect to one another.

 Governments also use artificial intelligence algorithms on a regular basis (much to the chagrin of some people).
-A huge part of how the United States federal government deals with personal data is completely unknown, but monitoring of certain elements and communications through computer software has led to preventing major terrorist attacks, both domestic and abroad.
+A huge part of how the United States federal government deals with personal data is completely unknown, but monitoring certain elements and communications through computer software has led to preventing major terrorist attacks, both domestically and abroad.

-And that’s just a small sampling of the ever-changing and always expanding ways humans are using AI to broaden our horizons and make life easier, safer, and more enjoyable for future generations.
+And that’s just a small sampling of the ever-changing and always-expanding ways humans are using AI to broaden our horizons and make life easier, safer, and more enjoyable for future generations.